paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 Thermistors are classified as family 11 in {term}`EPPL` {cite:p}`eee-EPPL007-37`.

 FIDES does not present models for thermistors, hence the models detailed hereafter as based on resistors models.
+The pages where the models can be found in the two versions of the FIDES guide (2009 & 2021) are provided in the following table.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee_table4_139')"
     placeholder="Search table...">